ricofox959/Remote-Reliability-History/README.md

 I recommend installing PSHTML from the PowerShell Gallery

 I hope you find this helpful and I welcome any advice or issues you may find using this tool.

+# Launching Reliability Monitor
+Reliability Monitor is built into Windows 7, Windows 10 and 11.
+I am currently only testing on Windows 10, so if you find issues please let me know of them too.

+To access Reliability Monitor on your PC
+  1. Open Control Panel.
+  2. Open Security and Maintenance.
+  3. Expand the Maintenance Category, then select “View Reliability history” under the heading that reads “Check for solutions to problem reports.”